Your Windows PC Contains Many Files And Folders You Do Not Need, From Hidden Caches To Old Files That Take Up Only Hard Disk Space.

 Location: Shell: RecycleBinFolder

-While deleting trash files may be obvious to you, we have this option for people who do not pay attention.
+While deleting trash files may be evident to you, we have this option for people who do not pay attention.
 For this reason, the same bin may take up several gigabytes of system hard disk space.

 You can access the Recycle Bin from the desktop, but if you do not see it, type shell: RecycleBinFolder in the address bar of the File Explorer.
-Here you can see all the files you have recently deleted.
+Here, you can see all the files you have recently deleted.

 4. Windows. old folder